 For the first week, I propose to stay in and around Tokyo.
 Buy a rechargeable card at the airport, called Suica, with which you can easily track your train expenses during the week.
 By crediting it with $75, you will be able to ride the subway as you want, and also spend a beautiful day in Kamakura / Enoshima, and even half a day to Mitaka to visit the Ghibli Museum.

 In Tokyo, plan your visits by neighborhood proximity.
 For example, start in the morning with Shibuya, then walk northwards through Harajuku, Yoyogi, Kabukicho until Shinjuku, all of them on the same day.
 With these ten to twenty minute walks, you will avoid taking the subway just for one or two stations.

 On the second week, use the essential Japan Rail Pass.
-Buy the 7-days version for $360 (the fee can fluctuate depending on the Japanese Yen) and you won’t have to pay for any JR train you’ll take!
+Buy the 7-days version for about $300 (the fee can fluctuate depending on the Japanese Yen) and you won’t have to pay for any JR train you’ll take!
 Your round trip between Tokyo and Kyoto is free, as well as all your travels to Osaka, Himeji, Nara, Inari, etc. The bonus is Hiroshima / Miyajima, which may be a little further, but the journey is fully covered by the JR Pass (even the ferry).
 Keep a few dollars for your bus travels inside Kyoto, unless you prefer to go for bike rental.